belkinsa/GrailvilleSouthSideWetlands/notes/southside/timeline.md

 16th- It snowed on the morning of collecting data and I wasn't able to collect data.

 23rd- It started to rain when I started to collect the samples.

+30th- There is some duckweed in the small pond.